Ourika Valley

 Ourika Valley is a valley in the Moroccan High Atlas along the Ourika River.
-It is located around 30 km from Marrakech, and is essentially populated by Berber people speaking Shilha.
-Despite its proximity to Marrakech, it is still considered a relatively well-preserved valley, by its very nature it preserves the traditional mountain way of life.
+It is located around 30 km from Marrakesh, and is essentially populated by Berber people speaking Shilha.
+Despite its proximity to Marrakesh, it is still considered a relatively well-preserved valley, by its very nature it preserves the traditional mountain way of life.

 History

 Ourika is the name of one of the most famous tribes, written by Ibn Khaldoun.

 Monuments and touristic sites

 Setti-Fatma

 Setti-Fatma is the last small town (or douar) which is accessible by the paved route.
 It is the departure point for many excursions to the nearby mountains.
 The most prized and most easy hike consists of mounting the length of a mountain torrent in order to discover the cascades.

 Tnine-de-l’Ourika

 It is a little village (or douar) without great architectural interest.
 It is however the center of the weekly traditional market (or souk), taking place every Monday (or tnine in Arabic).